C-574/PhotonVM/docs/index.md

 The name *Photon* was chosen because every instruction that can be executed is very small and lightweight, as they are packed into only 16-bits.

 The code that the Photon compiler packs into an executable format is very Assembly-like and linear.
-Also the VM is portable between different operating systems (currently tested on MSVC 2015).
+The VM is portable between different operating systems (currently tested on MSVC 2015).

 # Examples
 This section shows a list of examples on how to use Photon source code to do some simple things.

 For a more complete example on how to use Photon on the C++ side, see the example files in the `/src` directory.
-The PVM sample (`pvm.cpp`) will show how to compile byte-code and execute it using Photon including some utillity functions.
+The PVM sample (`pvm.cpp`) will show how to compile byte-code and execute it using Photon including some utility functions.

 ## Hello World